There is absolutely NOTHING more overwhelming than being a new mom and trying to create a baby registry with all the "right" things.

 - Pro tip: I was diagnosed with diastasis recti (abdominal tearing) early on in my pregnancy.
-This lead me to work with a pelvic floor therapist pre and post-partum.
-One thing she emphasized to aid in healing was using a quality postpartum wrap, like the Mama Strut (along with doing kegels).
-Until 6 weeks post-partum, I wore this thing every day!
+This led me to work with a pelvic floor therapist pre- and postpartum.
+One thing she emphasized to aid in healing was using a quality postpartum wrap, like the Mama Strut (along with doing Kegels).
+Until 6 weeks postpartum, I wore this thing every day!

 - Designer hospital gowns